ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Cooldown of the Orbital Jump Pad skill.
 Defaults to 30 sec.
 - Lifetime of jump pads.
 Defaults to 20 sec.
 - Maximum range of the Orbital Jump Pad skill.
 Defaults to 100 m.
+- Whether to show trajectory previews (clientside).
+Defaults to enabled.

 ### Beacon Rebalance